Expert Urges Vaccines, Boosters to Combat Surge

 First published in the Jan.
-1 print issue of the Burbank Leader.
+1 print issue of the Glendale News Press.

 As we head into a new year, we are experiencing the most severe COVID-19 surge since last winter.